The Artist (film): Music

 The film's music was largely composed by Ludovic Bource, but includes works by other composers such as Alberto Ginastera's "Estancia".
 The soundtrack was recorded in Belgium by the Brussels Philharmonic and was conducted by Ernst Van Tiel; the Brussels Jazz Orchestra also cooperated.
 The recording took place during six days in April 2011 at Flagey's Studio 4 in Brussels.

 The film's climactic scene is set to Bernard Herrmann's "Scène d'amour" from his score to Alfred Hitchcock's film Vertigo.
 In Vertigo, that composition similarly accompanies an extended scene without dialogue.
 Only one song (sung, with lyrics) is used in the soundtrack, "Pennies from Heaven", sung by Rose "Chi-Chi" Murphy (uncredited).
 This song was written in 1936 although the film is set between 1927 and 1932.
 The soundtrack was released on 10 October in France, and 21 October in the U.K. and U.S. through Sony Classical Records.

 Release

+Theatrical

 The film premiered on 15 May 2011 in competition at the 2011 Cannes Film Festival.
 It was initially announced as an out of competition entry, but was moved to the competition a week before the festival opened.
 The French regular release was on 12 October 2011 through Warner Bros.
 France.
-The Weinstein Company bought the distribution rights for the United States and Australia and Entertainment Film Distributors bought the UK distribution.
+The Weinstein Company bought the distribution rights for the US, UK, Australia, South Africa, Latin America and Eastern Europe, with the film also selling to Comstock and GAGA in Japan and Delphi Film in Germany.
 The film was initially given a limited release in the United States on 23 November 2011.

 Following its wins at the 69th Golden Globe Awards, it was announced Warner Bros. would re-release the film in France in 362 theaters on 25 January 2012.
 It was also re-released in Belgium on 22 February 2012.